Category: AI

 If you continue to build for legacy search spiders, you are implementing a soon-to-be-lost art.
 If you build for AI Answer Engines, you are building for how information will be accessed moving forward.

+Stop building for the blue links on page one.
 Start building to be the Answer at the top of the page.

 From Observation to Action